Project Status: Study

 HELP PLAN YOUR COMMUNITY’S FUTURE!

 WHAT IS A CHARRETTE?
 A charrette is an intensive planning session where citizens, designers and others collaborate on a vision for development.
 It provides a forum for ideas and offers the unique advantage of giving immediate feedback to the designers.
-The county is currently conducting a charrette for the Virginia Center Commons area.
-To learn more about that project visit the Virginia Center Commons Design Charrette webpage.
+The county is currently conducting a charrette for the Short Pump Town Center area.
+To learn more about that project visit the Short Pump Town Center Virtual Design Charrette webpage.